-Here is a list of must reads for every new to K teacher!
+Here is a list of must reads for every new to Kindergarten teacher!
 Are you going to be teaching Kindergarten next year for the first time?
 Welcome to the world of Kindergarten.
 No one can even understand all the joy and hard work that goes into teaching Kindergarten until they actually do it.
 It is the HARDEST, most rewarding job that you will love.

 Now is the time teachers are learning they will be moving to Kindergarten for the first time, or maybe returning to K after teaching other grades.
 I thought it would be helpful to provide you will a one stop post to answer any, if not all of your questions concerning teaching Kindergarten.
 The ultimate goal is your knowledge, comfort, and to get a jump start to make this year, your Kindergarten teaching year, a success.